1jour1vin

 About the estate:

-Thierry Michon, ably assisted by his sons Antoine and Mickaël, is the leader of the Vendée wine region and a pioneer of biodynamics in the area since 1993.
-He continues to promote his 42 hectares of clay, schist, and quartz soils, located on the Atlantic terroir of Brem, in the Pays des Olonnes, between marshes and forests.
-The oceanic influence brings a unique saline freshness to the wines.
-This exemplary estate offers a very warm welcome.
+Thierry Michon, ably assisted by his sons Antoine and Mickaël, is a leading figure in the Vendée wine region.
+A pioneer of biodynamics in the area since 1993, he continues to showcase his 42 hectares of clay, schist, and quartz soils, located on the Atlantic terroir of Brem, in the Pays des Olonnes, nestled between marshes and forests.
+The oceanic influence lends the wines a unique, briny freshness.
+This exemplary estate offers a warm and welcoming experience.

 Gault & Millau Wine Guide